crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 	<img src="assets/img/crowdflower-screenshots/html.png" style="width: 500px;"/>

-7. Once you are happy with your design, you will need to add in some test questions.
+7. **Add test questions** Once you are happy with your design, you will need to add in some test questions.
 These questions will be mixed into your data randomly, and used to evaluate how well the workers are doing.
 Crowdflower will walk through your data and ask you to label some of the articles yourself, and provide descriptions of why the answer is what it is.
 You should label about 50 articles to use as test questions.

 	<img src="assets/img/crowdflower-screenshots/create-test.png" style="width: 500px;"/>
 	<img src="assets/img/crowdflower-screenshots/label-test.png" style="width: 500px;"/>

-8. That's basically it!
-Choose settings that reflect your feelings about the time and effort of your HIT, your morals, your politics, and your deep philosophies about the value of a hard days work.
+8. **Decide on payment** That's basically it!
+Choose settings that reflect your feelings about the time and effort of your HIT, your morals, your politics, and your deep philosophies about the value of a hard day's work.
 I had 3 workers judge each URL and paid a penny per URL.

-9. Now go!
+9. **Post!** Now go!
 Post!
 And then obsessively watch the snazzy dashboard as your results come flooding in!

 	<img src="assets/img/crowdflower-screenshots/dashboard.png" style="width: 500px;"/>